 In this episode of the Get Known podcast, we had the pleasure of talking with Margarita Khartanovich, formerly the Editor-in-Chief at Binary District.
 Binary District writes stories about tech-related research to catch “technology at its inception”.
-Their articles are also syndicated in The Next Web.
+Their articles are also syndicated on The Next Web.

-Margarita is also a PhD candidate in journalism focusing on the timely and fascinating challenge of how certain people can be about the news they consume in a world where there is so much to doubt.
+Margarita is also a PhD candidate in journalism, focusing on the timely and fascinating challenge of how certain people can be about the news they consume in a world where there is so much to doubt.
 As a former PR person, she gets tough on us PR people and agencies to task on how they can do their jobs better.

 Here are a few takeaways from the interview:

 - Margarita proposes that journalists should now start to look more at the probability of truth rather than declaring 100% truth in reporting.

 - Margarita notes that the reason Finnish and Nordic media is able to maintain their high standard has to do with the level of peer review that takes place in most newsrooms here.
 She says it is also easier to maintain integrity in local media compared to international press with distributed teams and many different types of contributors.